Uplifting Artificial Plants: Add Green to Your Decor and Chase Away the Winter Blues

 The compressed air you use to keep your computer keyboard dust-free can also be helpful in cleaning your artificial plants.

-Deep Cleaning for Fake Plants
+How to Deep Clean Fake Plants

 Salt Shake